 UPDATE: The IRS Data Retrieval Tool is available again for the 2018-2019 FAFSA.
 For security purposes, the new version of the data retrieval tool will encrypt financial information and hide it from view on both the IRS and FAFSA web pages.
 After using the data retrieval tool, applicants and parents will see the words "Transferred from the IRS" in the applicable data entry fields instead of the actual income and tax information.

 Here is a video explaining how to use the IRS Data Retrieval tool.
 Thank you, University of California, Santa Barbara.

 - What is it?

 If you complete your tax returns prior to completing the FAFSA, you may be able to use data retrieval to transfer information from the Internal Revenue Service (IRS) into your FAFSA.
-The 2017-2018 FAFSA will use 2015 financial information, so most families will have completed their 2015 tax returns before filing the 2017-2018 FAFSA.
+Since the FAFSA uses financial information from two years prior to the application year, most families will have completed their tax returns before filing the FAFSA.

 - How does it work?